Make your house move easier and less stressful with our handy relocation guide!

 - The new home is close to the place of work, and the old home wasn’t

 This isn’t a time to mess about with the property market.
 Your priority is a quick house sale, so that may need to be reflected in your price expectations.
-In addition, you will need to choose an estate agent with a track record of selling houses quickly.
+You will also need to choose an estate agent with a track record of selling houses quickly.

 Regardless of how good your estate agent is, he or she won’t be able to guarantee a particular timescale for the sale of your property.
 The open market is notoriously unpredictable, and it has the potential to ruin your plans for a quick sale.

 The best option could be to sell your home to a house buying specialist such as Flying Homes.
 You sell your property directly to a cash buyer without any involvement from the open market.
-You can, therefore, avoid property chains and all of the issues with the potential to derail a house sale.
+Therefore, you can avoid property chains and all of the issues with the potential to derail a house sale.

 There’s no need for advertising, endless property viewings, price negotiations or conveyancing.
-You simply put the entire process in the hands of the house buying service and wait for the proceeds of your sale to arrive.
+You put the entire process in the hands of the house buying service and wait for your sale proceeds to arrive.

 Alternatively, if your move isn’t reliant on a speedy sale of your home, then consider all your selling options to maximise the sale price.

-As soon as the house selling process is underway, you should start searching for your next home.
+As soon as the house selling process is underway, it would help if you started searching for your next home.
 Take a trip to your new area, but make some appointments with local estate agents first.
 Ask about the best options for your budget, and make sure you find out about local services and amenities.

-Moving away to a completely new area of the country will be an emotional wrench for you and your family.
-It’s a good idea to take several trips there in order to familiarise yourself with the new surroundings.
+Moving away to a completely new country will be an emotional wrench for you and your family.
+It’s a good idea to take several trips there to familiarise yourself with the new surroundings.
 Take the time to visit local restaurants, shopping areas, and leisure facilities, as doing so will also tell you whether or not the specific neighbourhood is suited to your needs.

-It is essential that you have your finance arranged at the earliest opportunity.
+You must have your finance arranged at the earliest opportunity.
 After all, any delays to your relocation could put your job in jeopardy.
-Compare the mortgage products available to you, but check with your employer to see if there are any preferential deals related to your employment.
+Compare the mortgage products available to you, but check with your employer to see any preferential deals related to your employment.

 Arrange your removal services

 The cost to move a house is already high, but it can get higher if things go wrong and your possessions get damaged.
 Make sure you check exactly what the removal firm’s insurance covers.
-Also, ask for an itemised breakdown of costs, as not all of them will be included in the price of a basic removal package.
+Also, ask for an itemised breakdown of costs, as not all of them will be included in a basic removal package price.

 Once you know that your house sale and purchase are proceeding as planned, you should make your travel arrangements.
 Of course, this may be a simple case of driving to your new home.
 However, if you want to take some of your most precious possessions yourself, you may need to hire a trailer or a van.
 You may wish to take the train or plane to cut your travel time.